 \subsection{Results of comparison}

-The comparison between MOCCA and N-body results will proceed in three steps.
+The comparison between MOCCA and $N$-body results will proceed in three steps.
 First, the evolution of the global parameters (total mass, Lagrangian radii, core radius) will be compared.
-Second, the evolution of the binary properties (number, energy, mass and number distributions) will be checked.
-Third, properties of the peculiar objects like BSS and black holes (BH) will be compared.
-Most of the figures presented below, will additionally display the result of MOCCA simulations with a switched off FewBody integrator, and a switched on interaction cross sections (MOCCA-NoFB).
-This will help the reader asses how well the simplified MOCCA-NoFB (very similar to the old version of the Monte Carlo code, which was previously used to successfully simulate evolution of real star clusters) can follow N-body results and for which cluster properties it is enough to use the much faster and simplified code.
+Second, the evolution of properties of the binaries (number, energy, mass and number distributions) will be checked.
+Third, properties of ``peculiar'' objects like BSS and black holes will be compared.
+Most of the figures presented below will also display the results of MOCCA simulations with the Fewbody integrator switched off and interaction cross sections switched on (MOCCA-NoFB).
+This will help the reader to assess how well the simplified MOCCA-NoFB code (which is very similar to the old version of the Monte Carlo code used previously to successfully simulate the evolution of real star clusters) can follow $N$-body results, and for which cluster properties it is enough to use the much faster and simplified code.